bclover/real-world-functional-programming-book/gitbook/part4/lodash_fp.md

 1. creating closures
 2. creating partial applications
 3. using curried functions to create partial applications
-4. creating curried functions
+4. writing curried functions
 5. EVERYTHING IS A CURRIED FUNCTION
 6. ???

 This book assumes you've already comfortable with #1.
 [Part 4: Partial Applications](partial_applications.md) handles #2.

-Below, we'll get you more practice at #2 with less work, and the beginnings of seeing how #3 works.
+Below, we'll get you more practice at creating partial applications with less work, and the beginnings of seeing how curried functions create partial applications.

 ## Lodash vs Lodash FP

 Lodash provides another version of itself called "Lodash FP", which stands for Lodash Functional Programming.
 The 2 features that make it appealing are:

 1. All methods are curried
-2. all data is immutable
+2. all data is immutable (within reason)

 This is a wonderful tool to slowly start using partial applications, get comfortable using curried functions in different styles, and start creating your own.
 Most of the functions Lodash have in Lodash/fp are there, just their arguments are reversed to be static left, dynamic right.